 We discover a small company selling 10 GHz transmitter kits for $29.
 Incredibly, the plans for adding FM audio capabilities and turning it into a bug cost only $2 more.
 Inspection of radio frequencies above 1.8 GHz was rare at the time.
 We immediately boosted our audit capabilities and alerted our clients.

 Miniature television cameras with FM microtransmitters (2.4 GHz frequency range) become a major threat.
-Most “countermeasures” equipment couldn’t even see these signals.
-Drawing together various technologies, Murray Associates created a system that is the next step in the evolution of spectrum analysis – Radio-Reconnaissance Spectrum Analysis™.
+Most “countermeasures” equipment at the time couldn’t see these signals.
+Drawing together various technologies, Murray Associates created a system that was the next step in the evolution of spectrum analysis – Radio-Reconnaissance Spectrum Analysis™.

 New digital telephone systems are vulnerable to digital wiretaps and feature manipulation.
 Murray Associates develops a FFT technique to help detect these problems.
 Also in 1999, Spybusters.com the initial Murray Associates website becomes the first Internet site to honor eavesdropping history makers.

 VoIP telephony becomes the rage, offering more affordable calls.
 While irresistible to clients, these services were vulnerable to wiretapping, denial of service attacks, and theft of services.
 Murray Associates was the first in our field to research this communications “advancement,” and provide our clients with a safe migration strategy.

 At our clients’ request, Murray Associates established a local presence in the European Union and Oceania/Australasia.

 Continuing research into new sensing instrumentation, we invested approximately $40,000.00 in government-level new NLJD instrumentation for our clients.
 One of the most exciting capabilities of the new equipment is their ability to “hear” video cameras hidden within objects like clocks, radios, furniture, ceilings, etc.